Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 When analyzing your magic number, consider what each of these SaaS magic number benchmarks tells you about your sales efficiency:

-Magic Number Less than 0.5
+What it Means When Your Magic Number is Less Than 0.5

 A magic number this low typically indicates that something is wrong with your business model.
 Your total SaaS cost-to-serve might be too high.
 Your SaaS product might not resonate with target customers.
 Maybe your churn rate is unusually high because of a lack of product maturity, causing a dip in ARR.
 Or, maybe you’re investing so much in acquiring new customers without a SaaS pricing strategy that’s able to make up for the spend.
 When you have a magic number less than 0.5, you likely have to continue working on your product-market fit.

-Magic Number Less than 0.75
+What it Means When Your Magic Number Less Than 0.75

 This is the main threshold to consider for magic number.
 If you’re approaching the 0.75 mark, you’re on the right track with sales efficiency.
 However, whether or not you should increase marketing investment or add to your sales team at this level depends on the context of your business.
 Look at your cash runway, free cash flow, and gross margins to determine whether or not more growth investments make sense.